nb4tech/test/README.md

 # test
-This is is test project
+This is is test project.
+This is a master copy.